Project Name: Sleeping Pod / Anarchitecture

 Contractor: FN Build

-Inspired by the undesirable substations of London (click here).
+Designed to resemble a ventilation shaft or environmental monitoring station (click here).
 The sleeping pod project is an experimental prototype living structure designed to hide within Londons urban fabric.
-As an installation the architecture splits its viewers into two camps.
-Those who see the design as something too small to live in, a hazard or possibly even a joke, and those who see the structure as a possible solution to “real” affordable housing.
-Regardless the installation most definitely mirrors to us our own privileges and forces us to question, could such a proposal help those in need.
+As an installation the architecture splits viewers into two camps: those who see the design as something too small to live in, a hazard or possibly even a joke, and those who see the structure as a possible solution to “real” affordable housing.
+Regardless the installation most definitely mirrors to us our own privileges, and forces us to question if such a proposal could help those in need.

 The sleeping pod is 2×3 metres complete with a toilet, shower, kitchenette and sleeping space.
 In use the unit is connected to permitted land similar to portacabins where the structure is connected to running water and waste facilities.